Stanford-Online/js-input-samples/matching_accessible/README.md

 - `MatchingA.js`: the javascript file that does the majority of the work and allows you to drag items around and stuff.
 You should not need to change this.
 - `MatchingA.css`: the css file that makes things look pretty (or as close as I could get them).
 You should not need to change this.
 - `MatchingA.html`: the HTML file that will be iframed into the page.
 You should not need to change this unless you have more than one matching problem in your course.
 - `MatchingA.xml`: the XML used to create the problem within Studio.
 You will need to make changes to this: updating `right\_answer` to be the actual right answer you want, and filling it with your own instruction text.
+You can also turn partial credit and feedback off if you prefer; just set them to False.
+- `MatchingA_nopartial.xml`: the old version of the XML without the partial credit code, for people running antique versions of edX.
 - `MatchingA\_Elements.js`: holds the pregenerated group names.
 You will need to update this to have the items you want.
 - And several image files that you will need to replace with your own.